shamvoke/shamvoke/src/_posts/2026-08-20-a-reason-to-forget-all-your-passwords-keepassxc-vs-bitwarden.md

 The two actually match surprisingly closely.

-*I chose KeePassXC because its workflow makes more sense to me.*
+*I chose KeePassXC because it better fits my workflow.*

 If you use one browser, have a straightforward device setup, and want effortless cloud synchronization, I'd have no problem recommending Bitwarden.